ascott18/sisyphus/readme.md

     * This will populate APP_KEY in your `.env` file.
 * Run `php artisan migrate` to generate the database.
     * If you would like to seed the database with test data, run `php artisan migrate:refresh --seed` instead.
 Be warned that this will drop all tables and re-create them.
-* Ensure that Apache has write permissions to the `storage` directory of the project.
+* Ensure that Apache has full permissions to the `storage` directory of the project.

 ### Apache Configuration